Head of Unit

 Better strategies are needed to prevent HIV infection and disease.
 This requires an understanding of how HIV causes AIDS, including which immune responses control HIV replication and which contribute to disease.
 A better understanding of effective immunity will expand the pipeline to novel treatment and prevention strategies.

 Despite the clear need, development of HIV-1 vaccines has proceeded for 20+ years without success.
 HIV has a propensity to mutate to avoid immune responses and form latent reservoirs – these are formidable challenges to developing successful vaccines.
 There is a palpable sense in the HIV vaccine research community that fresh innovative ideas are needed.
 Quantum leaps away from existing paradigms will be needed to make large inroads into defining protective immunity to HIV-1.

-Our understanding of immune responses against the virus allows us to push on with developing novel vaccine technologies.
-In particular we have an exciting project studying nanoparticle vaccines where tiny capsules are loaded with vaccine antigens to protect them from degradation and target important immune cells that stimulate effective immunity.
-We are continuing to study aspects of overlapping peptide pulsed autologous cells (OPAL) as an effective therapeutic vaccine.
-We recently showed that this vaccine can delay AIDS.
-In addition we have exciting projects studying influenza recombinant vaccines.
-These flexible vaccine technologies allow us to refine our understanding of what will constitute effective immunity to HIV.
+Our understanding of immune responses against Influenza allows us to push on with developing novel vaccine technologies.
+In particular we have exciting projects studying nanoparticle vaccines where tiny capsules are loaded with vaccine antigens to protect them from degradation and target important immune cells that stimulate effective immunity.